-Ann Hanlon (UWM Libraries) Ann Hanlon is the Digital Collections Coordinator at the University of Wisconsin-Milwaukee Libraries where she manages multiple archival digitization projects.
+Ann Hanlon (UWM Libraries) Ann Hanlon is the Head of Digital Collections and Initiatives at the University of Wisconsin-Milwaukee Libraries where she manages multiple archival digitization projects.
 Ann holds a Master’s degree in Library and Information Science from the University of Illinois at Urbana-Champaign and a Masters degree in History from the University of Maryland.
 She has published articles and presented at regional and national conferences in the areas of digitization, digital humanities, and institutional repositories.

 Matthew Russell (Comparative Literature; Center for Instructional and Professional Development).
 Matthew Russell is a lecturer in the Program of French, Italian and Comparative Literature at UW-Milwaukee and is the graduate student coordinator in the Center for Instructional and Professional Development (CIPD) at UWM.
 He received his Ph.D. in Comparative Literature from the University of Texas at Austin, where he was also an Assistant Director of the Digital Writing and Research Lab, editor of Currents in Electronic Literacy and founding member of “Blogging Pedagogy.”
 He has received numerous grants for work in the digital humanities, including grants from the National Endowment of the Humanities for work on electronic commentary software.
 Currently, he is interested in visualization software.